mayhem/community-leadership/notes.md

 # Document everything.

 Decisions, plans, schedules.
 Keep project info online and accessible to all.
 It does not have to be exhaustive, but it has to be something.

+# Limit the number of forms of communication.

+Make it clear how people can follow the project and what will be discussed where.
+Don't allow duplicate channels.

 # Have a project timeline.